 - (1) Visually inspect battery cover (020) for dents, distortion, or other damage and replace as needed. - (2) Visually inspect battery case (010) for dents, distortion, or other damage.
-If found, identify the component for replacement. - (3) Visually inspect holddown pad (030) for distortion and other damage, replace as needed. - (4) Remove battery cover (020), pad (030) and visually inspect each cell (100 or 100A) for any evidence of electrolyte leakage or damage. - (a) Damaged cells (100 or 100A) must be identified for replacement or further cleaning. - NOTE: Excessive electrolyte leakage will cause the battery to fail the Battery insulation test. - (b) Excessive salts around the terminal posts gives an indication of possible leakage from terminal O-ring (190 or 190A).
-Identify any cells with excessive salts for later torquing the lower nut (140). - (c) When inspection reveals electrolyte leakage from the cell at the vent hole opening, replace the defective O-ring (210) by referring to Vent valve O-ring replacement. - (5) Inspect the nuts (080), (110), (140), washers (090), (120 or 120A), (170 or 170A), and (180), and links (220 through 260) to ensure it is free of bends, tarnish, corrosion, burns, or loss of plating.
+If found, identify the component for replacement. - (3) Visually inspect holddown pad (030) for distortion and other damage, replace as needed. - (4) Visually inspect visible portions of each cell (100 or 100A) for any evidence of electrolyte leakage or damage. - (a) Damaged cells (100 or 100A) must be identified for replacement or further cleaning.

+NOTE: Excessive electrolyte leakage will cause the battery to fail the Battery insulation test.

+- (b) Excessive salts around the terminal posts gives an indication of possible leakage from terminal O-ring (190 or 190A).
+Identify any cells with excessive salts for later torquing the lower nut (140). - (c) When inspection reveals electrolyte leakage from the cell at the vent hole opening, replace the defective O-ring (210).

+WARNING: USE CARE NOT TO TILT CELLS WHILE VENT VALVES ARE OPEN OR REMOVED; CONTACT OF ELECTROLYTE WITH CAN CAUSE SEVERE BURNS.

+Using T01, loosen and remove the 1⁄4 turn vent valve (200) from the cell (100 or 100A).

+- Remove and replace defective O-rings (210) from the vent valve (200). - Using T01, tighten the 1⁄4 turn vent valve (200) onto the cell (100 or 100A). - (5) Inspect the nuts (080), (110), (140), washers (090), (120 or 120A), (170 or 170A), and (180), and links (220 through 260) to ensure it is free of bends, tarnish, corrosion, burns, or loss of plating.
 Minor tarnish can be polished off with a fine wire brush.
-Identify any defective components for later replacement.

-1003 Mar 1/2022

-- (6) Check all ventilation openings to make sure that they are clean and clear. - (7) Inspect the power connector (280) pins for defects, evidence of arcing or excessive oxidization.
-If observed, identify the power connector (280) for later replacement. - D. Battery insulation - NOTE: A breakdown in electrical insulation between the cells and the battery case will result in a "leakage" current, which, over a period of time, can discharge the battery. - NOTE: Method A or B may be used to check the insulation breakdown. - (1) Method A - (a) Set up the multimeter and meter leads for a measurement of 250mA. - (b) Connect the negative lead from the meter to the battery container then touch the positive lead from the meter to the positive terminal of the battery followed by each positive cell terminal. - (c) If there is a reading other than zero, the insulation test is a "FAIL". - NOTE: If, after cleaning the battery and assuring that everything is dry, a leakage current is still indicated by a reading other than zero, then one or more cells (100 or 100A) is defective.
-Isolate and replace the defective cell(s). - (d) If the reading is equal to zero, the insulation is a "PASS". - (2) Method B - (a) On a completely assembled battery, measure the insulation resistance between the block of cells and the metal box.
-The value measured must be at least $10M\Omega$ under a 250V continuous using a megohmmeter. - (b) If the reading does not meet the above criteria, the insulation is a "FAIL". - NOTE: If, after cleaning the battery and assuring that everything is dry, the resistance is still less than $10M\Omega$ , one or more cells (100 or 100A) is defective, isolate and identify for later replacement. - (c) If the reading meets the above criteria ( $\geq$ 10 M $\Omega$ ), the insulation test is a "PASS". - E. Upper nut tightness
+Identify any defective components for later replacement. - (6) Check all ventilation openings to make sure that they are clean and clear. - (7) Inspect the power connector (280) pins for defects, evidence of arcing or excessive oxidization.
+If observed, identify the power connector (280) for later replacement.

+D. Battery insulation

+NOTE: A breakdown in electrical insulation between the cells and the battery case will result in a "leakage" current, which, over a period of time, can discharge the battery.

+NOTE: Method A or B may be used to check the insulation breakdown.

+- (1) Method A - (a) Set up the multimeter and meter leads for a measurement of 250mA. - (b) Connect the negative lead from the meter to the battery container then touch the positive lead from the meter to: - 1 the positive terminal of each cell. - (c) If there is a reading of zero, the insulation test is a "Pass"; otherwise, the insulation test is a "Fail".

+NOTE: If, after cleaning the battery and assuring that everything is dry, a leakage current is still indicated by a reading other than zero, then one or more cells (100 or 100A) is defective.
+Isolate and replace the defective cell(s).

+(2) Method B

+- (a) On a completely assembled battery using megohmmeter under a continuous 250V, measure the insulation resistance between the metal box and - 1 the positive terminal of each cell. - (b) The value measured must be $\geq 10M\Omega$ while under continuous 250V. - (c) If the reading meets the above criteria (≥ 10MΩ), the insulation is a "Pass"; otherwise, the insulation test is a "Fail".

+NOTE: If, after cleaning the battery and assuring that everything is dry, the resistance is still < $10M\Omega$ , one or more cells ( $\underline{100}$ or $\underline{100A}$ ) is defective, isolate and identify for later replacement.

+E. Upper nut tightness